-(2) The Student Academic Integrity Policy supports the University's commitment to “being truthful, sincere and direct in intentions and actions; acting lawfully and with academic integrity” (Institutional Strategic Plan 2011-2015).
-It has been developed in accordance with advice from the Independent Commission Against Corruption (ICAC).
+(2) This Policy has been developed in accordance with advice from the Independent Commission Against Corruption (ICAC).

-(3) This policy must be read in conjunction with the Student Conduct Rule.
+(3) This policy supports the Student Conduct Rule and the Code of Conduct and must be read in conjunction with those documents.

 Top of Page